tjluoma/preacherstrust/PreachersTrust.md

 ### 10) Be Accountable

 Carefully review this Trust every September 20th, on the anniversary of my ordination.
-I will share it with my spiritual director,¹ my Backstory preaching colleagues, and track it in my journal.
+I will share it with my spiritual director, my Backstory preaching colleagues, and track it in my journal.

-¹ (Also, I will need to, and plan to, find a spiritual director before September 20th, 2021.)